qossmic/deptrac/README.md

 At first, you need a depfile (written in YAML), that declares mainly three things:

-1. The location oy your sourcecode.
+1. The location of your sourcecode.
 2. The layers of you application.
-3. The allowed dependecies between your layers.
+3. The allowed dependencies between your layers.

 You can generate a bootstrapped `depfile.yml` with